CS-2340-68B/DonationTrackers_Reset/README.md

 ### Installation
-Make sure you have `pip` install before moving forward
+Make sure you have `pip` install before moving forward We are currently using python3 for this web application
 ```bash
 # Get the source code
 git clone https://github.com/CS-2340-68B/DonationTrackers_Web.git